 This terminate tool does not do data type checking on the input ports.
-If an open port requires a different data type, for example a Boolean data type, you'll need to double-click on the Constant block and change the Output Type to Boolean.
+If an open port requires a different data type, for example a Boolean data type, you will need to double-click the Constant block and change the Output Type to Boolean.

-To check for data type mismatches, click on the Simulink $^{\mathbb{R}}$ model canvas, and enter Ctrl-D. System Generator will report on all the data type mismatches, if there are any.
+To check for data type mismatches, click the Simulink® model canvas, and enter Ctrl-D. System Generator will report on all the data type mismatches, if there are any.